CEkdhl/cometsimulator/README.md

 Setup
 ==============
 In order to compile this code you will need to include [Apache Commons Math](http://commons.apache.org/proper/commons-math/) in your project.
-We owe a great debt to Apache Commons Math because the underlying ODE-solver comes from this package.
+We owe a great debt to Apache Commons Math because the underlying ODE solver comes from this package.
 In order to compile visualization.java you will need to include [Java3D](https://java3d.java.net/binary-builds.html).